blakadder/blog/_posts/2023-07-10-switchboot-indoor-outdoor-thermo-hygrometer.md

 A very versatile temperature and humidity sensor that can go in many places other sensors shouldn't.
 Using standard batteries is always a big plus and due to how easy it is to integrate Bluetooth devices it being Bluetooth only doesn't matter as much.

 The standard price tag of 14.99$ (19.99€ in EU!
-VAT hurts!) looks a bit high (or very high for EU) at first glance but its still a fair price for the quality, accuracy and versatility of the sensor.
+VAT hurts!) for one looks a bit high (or very high for EU) at first glance but its still a fair price for the quality, accuracy and versatility of the sensor.
 There aren't many sensors that you can safely stick in a freezer, shower or outside in the sun long term.

-With the upcoming Prime Day sales the price drops down significantly and if you need sensors for those specials places you should get some.
+Cost per sensor gets cheaper if you buy them in packs and with the upcoming Prime Day sales the price drops down significantly.
+If you need sensors for those special places this is the ticket.

 SwitchBot SwitchBot Indoor/Outdoor Thermo-Hygrometer is available from:
 - [SwithcBot Store](https://shareasale.com/r.cfm?b=1689064&u=2442238&m=104860&urllink=eu%2Eswitch%2Dbot%2Ecom%2Fproducts%2Fswitchbot%2Dindoor%2Doutdoor%2Dthermo%2Dhygrometer&afftrack=)